 I posted a couple weeks ago about Caring for Students, and I think I’m ready to add this new layer to that drawing.
 These campus pastors will be available, trained and eager to jump in and listen to students needs and pastorally care for them.
 They aren’t meant to replace a small group leader or The Landing, but be a bridge to a next step.

 Be visible at sporting events and fine arts stuff.
 Walk the campus occasionally and pray for the students.
 Use your relationships with core students to meet their friends and expand the reach of care.
 When there is a need or crisis in their life or at the school, our prayer is that their first thought is to turn to you for help.

 Speak occasionally in clubs

 From time to time speak in the high school Bible club, FCA or Cookies for Christ.
 Identify and encourage teachers who are representing Jesus in the public schools.
-Take advantage of the club platform to help students grow into campus pastors themselves.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+Take advantage of the club platform to help students grow into campus pastors themselves.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 Each school will look different – none of them are programs, just opportunities for relationships with students right in the school.
 Excited about this idea!
 Just a thought that might trigger something for you – maybe pray about 3-4 volunteers to step up in your context and take on a similar role.